.asc

 • File corruption: Incomplete downloads or transfer errors can damage files

-• Format variations: Different software may implement the .ascii grid format in slightly different ways
+• Format variations: Different software may implement the .asc format in slightly different ways

-If you're experiencing issues with a specific .ascii grid file, you might need to:
+If you're experiencing issues with a specific .asc file, you might need to:

 • Try opening it with alternative software